vkharge/CKA/docs/05-Application-Lifecycle-Management/08-Configure-ConfigMaps-in-Applications.md

 In this section, we will take a look at configuring configmaps in applications

 ## ConfigMaps
+- ConfigMaps are used to pass configuration data in the form of key value pairs in Kubernetes.
+- When it pod is created inject the config map into the pod.
+So the key value pairs that are available as environment variables for the application hosted inside the container in the pod.

 - There are 2 phases involved in configuring ConfigMaps.
   - First, create the configMaps
   - Second, Inject then into the pod.